vrk-kpa/suomifi-ui-components/CONTRIBUTING.md

 7. `yarn build` compiles TypeScript code to the dist directory.

-8. `yarn build-storybook` compiles static version of storybook to the storybook-static directory.
+8. `yarn styleguide:build` compiles static version of Styleguide to the styleguide directory.

 ## Releasing